karthikjaps/powerupcloud-wp/README.md

 ### Setup credentials in Jenkin

-* Add docker hub credentials
+* Add docker hub credentials ID must be `docker-credentials` as the pipeline will be getting secret credentials using this id
 * Add github credentials(Get Personal access tokens Generate new token from github and add to jenkins secret text credentails)

 ### Setup GitHub to get Jenkins Push notifications .